JacksonBurns/fastprop/paper/paper.md

 Only the results for Flash and PAH are statistically significant at 95% confidence (p<0.05).

 ### QM9
-Originally described in Scientific Data [@qm9] and perhaps the most established property prediction benchmark, Quantum Machine 9 (QM9) provides quantum mechanics derived descriptors for all small molecules containing one to nine heavy atoms, totaling ~134k.
+Originally described in Scientific Data [@qm9] and perhaps the most established property prediction benchmark, Quantum Machine 9 (QM9) provides quantum mechanics derived descriptors for many small molecules containing one to nine heavy atoms, totaling ~134k.
 The data was retrieved from MoleculeNet [@moleculenet] in a readily usable format.
 As a point of comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol] previously mentioned.
 In that study they trained on only three especially difficult QOIs (homo, lumo, and gap) using scaffold-based splitting (a more challenging alternative to random splitting), reporting mean and standard deviation across 3 repetitions.